How to Use Cacao Butter, the Keto-Friendly Fat Your Diet Needs

 1. Add it to Bulletproof Coffee

 Cacao butter can’t replace all the benefits of grass-fed butter in Bulletproof Coffee, but it makes a delicious enhancement.
-Add up to a tablespoon and blend alongside your butter and Brain Octane Oil.
+Add up to a tablespoon and blend alongside your butter and Brain Octane C8 MCT oil.

 2. Make rich sugar-free chocolates

 Cacao butter and cacao powder combine to create store brands of chocolate.
-Make your own sugar-free recipe packed with healthy fats and sweetness.
+Make your own sugar-free recipe packed with quality fats and sweetness.

 3. Add white chocolate flavor to desserts